A new home for free thinkers

 Mon, 13 Oct

 On her 100th birthday, UnHerd asks what legacy the Iron Lady still has in the Britain of 2025.
 Join us for what promises to be a lively debate on Thatcherism, with an all-star cast of speakers from both sides of the divide.
-A full lineup will be announced in September, but this is your chance to nab seats at our notoriously fast-selling debate series!
+Journalists Peter Hitchens & Suzanne Moore face off against political analysts Tim Montgomerie & Reem Ibrahim.
+Get your ticket before it’s too late!

 Get your ticket (in-person)